VictorDMor/cv-final-project/README.md

 You will need OpenCV, Matplotlib and Numpy installed in your machine.
 If you want to track the players, you are going to need the yolov3.weights file, with the network's weights: https://pjreddie.com/media/files/yolov3.weights

+For saving the video, you might need a video codec so OpenCV can write to it.
+For Windows, you can download the openh264-1.8.0-win64.dll at https://github.com/cisco/openh264/tree/v1.8.0

+For Mac, no codecs are needed.
+I don't know about Linux.